1120 SW Fifth Ave, Suite 1331, Portland, OR 97204

-The NE 102nd Ave Safety Project will be improving safety for all people walking, biking, taking transit, and driving on NE 102nd Ave between Weidler and Sandy.
+The NE 102nd Ave Safety Project improves safety for pedestrians as well as people biking, taking transit, and driving on NE 102nd Ave between Weidler and Sandy.

 This nearly two-mile corridor is on Portland’s High Crash Network, which means it is one of the top 30 streets for crashes in the city.
 This corridor is surrounded by homes, businesses, community centers, and schools, including Prescott Elementary School and Mt.
 Hood Community College.